hasura/hasura-secret-refresh/README.md

 #### Secret Rotation
 The provider `file_aws_secrets_manager` works in conjunction with the new feature of Dynamic Secrets From File, in Hasura.
 If the credentials are changed in the AWS Secrets Manager, following behavior is expected:
-* The refresh parameter will make sure that max within the <refresh> time, the secret is re-fetched and updated in the local cache.
-Generally we recommend setting a refresh time of 300 sec (5 mins) to optimize for the cost of AWS API requests.
+* The refresh parameter will make sure that max within the `<refresh>` time, the secret is re-fetched and updated in the local cache.
-* When Hasura encounters an Auth error with a downstream database (due to old credentials), Hasura will re-read the credentials from the shared secret file and retry the request.
+* When Hasura encounters an Auth error with a downstream database (say, due to old credentials), Hasura will re-read the credentials from the shared secret file and retry the request.
+If Secrets Proxy has already updated the secret as per the refresh policy, Hasura will pick up the new credential and retry the request.
-* However due to the refresh time set at Secrets Proxy, worst case scenario, the request to the database may fail for the entire period (e.g. 300 secs) until the Secrets Proxy schedules the next refresh.
+* Since Secrets Proxy, has a refresh interval, the new secret pull may take time.
+In worst case scenario, the request to the database may fail till next refresh happens (e.g. 60 secs).

 ## Actions/RS Configuration